RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

 - **Oppo** and **Asus**, while lower in count, still offer large-screen models, likely focusing on other components .

 ---

-SELFIE CAMERA
+**Selfie Camera**

-One of the most important aspects of a phone or tablet perhaps the most important is the camera.
-In particular, the selfie camera plays a key role, as a high quality front camera often increases the device’s price.
+Does higher selfie camera quality lead to increased resale prices, and how significant is the front camera in shaping consumer value perception?

  **note**: In order to analyze which brands offer the best selfie cameras on the market, we filtered the dataset to include only devices with front cameras higher than 8 MP.
-The shape of the filtered dataset is (1494,15).

  <img src="https://github.com/user-attachments/assets/ff35446f-f6ba-4206-af41-ce9f45e61f72" width="800"/>

- barplot insights:
+ Interpretation:

  - **Huawei** leads featuring front cameras above 8 MP, showing a strong focus on selfie camera quality.